shuozhixu/PFDD/README.md

 PFDD was also extended to HCP crystals, for slips on basal, prismatic, and pyramidal-II planes:

 - C. Albrecht, A. Hunter, A. Kumar, I.J.
 Beyerlein, [A phase field model for dislocations in hexagonal close packed crystals](https://doi.org/10.1016/j.jmps.2019.103823), J. Mech.
 Phys.
 Solids 137 (2020) 103823

+By Dec 2020, the PFDD model had not been used to study slips on pyramidal-I planes in HCP crystals, but doing so should be straightforward given the similarity between pyramidal-I and pyramidal-II slips.

+## Note

+Recent (as of Dec 2020) PFDD work combined several features mentioned above, e.g.,

+- Lauren T.W.
+Smith, Yanqing Su, Shuozhi Xu, Abigail Hunter, Irene J. Beyerlein, [The effect of local chemical ordering on Frank-Read source activation in a refractory multi-principal element alloy](http://dx.doi.org/10.1016/j.ijplas.2020.102850), Int.
+J. Plast.
+134 (2020) 102850

+which used features (i), (iv), and (vi).

+I expect that future PFDD work will always use features (i) and (iii), and may use other features as well, depending on the specific slip systems and material systems.